s-kuhn/Evaluation-of-WiFi-Infrastructure/README.md

 ```
 docker-compose up
 ```
-Depending on the power of the hardware you have to wait for about 5 minutes on the first start for the stack to be started.
+Depending on the power of the hardware you will have to wait for about 5 minutes on the first start for the stack to be started.

 Restart containers with `Ctrl + c` or with the following command if run in the background:
 ```
 docker-compose restart
 ```

-Again depending on the power of the hardware you have to wait for about 5 minutes for the stack to be now fully ready.
-If started in the forground the logs eventually stop to roll in.
+Again depending on the power of the hardware you will have to wait for about 5 minutes for the stack to be now fully ready.
+If started in the foreground the logs will eventually stop to roll in.
 ![Screenshot 2022-03-13 231323](https://user-images.githubusercontent.com/62448107/158081455-525cfd39-8a63-48ee-b6d9-2113da7d2992.png)

 Log in with user `elastic` and the password in `/elk/.env`: http://localhost:5601